rpradosiqueira/sidrar/README.md

 get_sidra          It recovers data from the given table
                    according to the parameters

-get_sidra2         It allows the user put directly the parameters
+get_sidra2         It allows the user to put directly the
-                   of the table in the API format.
+                   parameters of the table in the API format.

 info_sidra         It allows you to check what parameters
                    are available for a table